dyap26/misinfo/README.md

 * NewsAPI Specific:
     * The scorer may not analyze and score an article correctly as the NewsAPI might fetch articles that are paywalled or have bot detection.
     * On the free plan, NewsAPI can only request 100 articles per day and articles fetched must be at least 24 hours old.
-    * NewsAPI may fetch other articles that contain your keyword (if you were to use "oil" as your keyword, you may end up getting articles about "foil" or "soil").
+    * NewsAPI may fetch other articles that contain your keyword.
+For example: if you were to use "oil" as your keyword, you may end up getting articles about "foil" or "soil".

 * Claude Specific:
     * Claude may not have the most up-to-date information to cross-reference facts in articles.